 Some common locations on the body that suffer from this condition include:

 To minimize the damage caused from arthritis, it is important to diagnose it early.
 Each case is different depending on the individual, so treatment varies.
 If you are diagnosed with arthritis, our doctors will discuss your treatment options with you.
 Proper treatment may include changes to your activity, diet, and possible surgery.
-To learn more, or to schedule an appointment contact Washington Orthopaedic Center today.
+Schedule an appointment to get arthritis treatment at our Olympia or Centralia clinic.